Morocco national football team: 2021–2026: Comeback

-In October 2025, Morocco broke the world record for the longest winning streak in international football, surpassing Spain’s previous mark of 15 consecutive victories set between June 2008 and June 2009.
+In October 2025, Morocco broke the world record for the longest winning streak in international football, surpassing Spain's previous mark of 15 consecutive victories set between June 2008 and June 2009.
 With a 1–0 win over Congo in Rabat, Morocco extended their unbeaten run to 16 straight wins across all competitions, including World Cup qualifiers and friendlies.
-The streak, which began in June 2024, remains active and had reached 18 consecutive victories as of November 2025.
-During this period, the team scored 55 goals and conceded only four.
+The streak, which began in June 2024, ultimately reached 19 consecutive wins before ending with a draw in December 2025.